Rodarkh/VisualExperience_FB_organization/README.md

 Champalimaud Neuroscience Programme, Champalimaud Foundation, Lisbon, Portugal

-In this repository we have the Matlab functions (and data structures) necessary to run the model developed for this work, presented in Figure 5.
+In this repository we have the Matlab functions necessary to run the model developed for this work, presented in Figure 5.
+Download all functions to a "Model Code" directory, and all data structures from the zip file to a "RFshape_parameter" directory inside "Model Code".
 Changing Matlab to directory where functions are will allow to run Master_Script.mat and generate Figures 5 and 6 (takes several hours).

 Contents:
 Master_Script - this script will run the model with the conditions used to generate Figures 5 and 6.